fbacchella/zabbix-sender/README.md

 # zabbix-sender

-java zabbix-sender
+A java implementation of a zabbix-sender

-First you should know zabbix sender:
+First you should know the generic concept if zabbix sender:

 https://www.zabbix.com/documentation/6.4/en/manual/concepts/sender